Tips for taking your pug to the beach – Discover our pug beach towels and more!

 - Every pug likes to look their best, so why not spoil them with a coastal chic pug bandana?
 Add a size S pug bandana to your cart and watch your pug strut their stuff!
 Our pug bandanas are a tie up style and can be worn flat or textured.
 Featuring dreamy sea botanicals and delicate shells, these pug bandanas are something to treasure.

 - If you're a pug pawrent who likes to plan ahead, be sure to add one of our stylish pug life jackets to your wish list!
-Spoiler alert - our life jackets will be released in three sizes for small to medium sized dogs!
-A size S pug life jacket is a good place to start, but do consider a size M if your pug has a larger chest.
+Spoiler alert – our life jackets will be released in three sizes for puppies, small and medium sized dogs!
+A size M pug life jacket is a good place to start.

 Are you looking to adopt or foster a Pug?